Make a Gift in Three Easy Steps

 Here's a Potential Scenario

 George treasures the financial support he’s been able to provide his two nephews and the Baystate Health over the years.
 Now that his nephews are grown and flourishing in their own careers, George revisited his estate plan so it could work harder for the people and causes he loves.
 He updated his will to leave stocks and real estate to his nephews.
 And he designated his IRA to be gifted to Baystate Health upon his death.
-If George had left his IRA to his nephews, one third of it would have gone to pay federal income taxes—a heavy tax burden.
+If George had left his IRA to his nephews, nearly one third of it would have gone to pay federal income taxes—a heavy tax burden.
 Because Baystate Health is tax-exempt, his entire IRA gift goes to caring for patients.
 His gift will establish the George Smith Endowed Fund for Patient Care at Baystate Wing Hospital, generating meaningful support for years to come.
 George is happy knowing he found a tax-wise way to provide for his family and Baystate Health, a community resource he loves.
 Read how Ron and Millie Burkman used a life insurance policy.

 Make Sure You Have a Plan for All Your AssetsDownload our FREE Personal Estate Planning Kit